DecksterTeam/DeckStarter/README.md

   $ nano-server 3000
 ```

-For more inrofmation about nano-server, refer to their documentation on their project page: [nano-server](https://github.com/tsherif/nano-server)
+For more information on nano-server, refer to their project page: [nano-server](https://github.com/tsherif/nano-server)